nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/integration.md

 ### Create Example With `find_package(McuxSDK)`

-When using McuxSDK CMake package, you just simply needs to write `find_package(McuxSDK)` in the beginning of the application `CMakeLists.txt` file, then build system will get all needed drivers, components and middlewares for designated devices and boards and build them into a static library called `McuxSDK`.
+When using McuxSDK CMake package, you just simply needs to write `find_package(McuxSDK)`  at the beginning of the application `CMakeLists.txt` file, then build system will get all needed drivers, components and middlewares for designated devices and boards and build them into a static library called `McuxSDK`.
 This `McuxSDK` has been linked to target `app` in advance, you only need to add the example specific sources/include/configuration.

 Here is an example: